OsaMusa/portfolio-site/README.md

 # My Portfolio Site

-This is were I will be hosting links to my projects and repositories.
+This is were I will be hosting links to my projects.